 1. National Highway (N.H)

-The national highway is the main roads which connect the capitals of states, importance ports, metro cities, industrial hubs, and foreign highways.
+The national highway is the main road that connects the capitals of states, important ports, metro cities, industrial hubs, and foreign highways.

 2. State Highways (S.H)

-State Highways is the other main roads of a province or state.
+State Highways are the other main roads of a province or state.
 They connect mainly larger towns and district headquarters of the state.

 3. District Roads (D.R)

-District Roads are the main and important roads within a district. they connect importance markets and places with a state highway or with another higher category of roads.
-They also divided further as Major District Roads and Other District Roads.
+District Roads are the main and important roads within a district.
+They connect important markets and places with a state highway or with another higher category of roads.
+They are also divided further into the following categories – Major District Roads and Other District Roads.

 4. Village Roads

-The roads which connect villages with each other or with the nearest road of a higher category are known as village roads.
-Read more(Types of Roads)
+The roads that connect villages with each other or with the nearest road of a higher category are known as village roads.